alexis900/x265_convert_script/README.md

 - `cleanup_temp_files()`: Cleans up temporary files created during the conversion process.
 - `handle_signal()`: Handles signals (e.g., SIGINT, SIGTERM) to clean up and exit gracefully.
 - `process_file()`: Processes a single file for conversion or container change.

+## Recent Changes

+- **H265 Size Estimation**: The script now estimates the file size after conversion to H265 to decide whether to switch the codec to H264.
+- **Quality Verification**: Compares the duration of the original and converted files to ensure quality.
+- **Subtitle Handling**: Detects if the file has valid subtitles and includes them in the conversion if necessary.
+- **Backup and Restore**: Creates a backup of the original file before conversion and restores it in case of failures.
+- **Signal Handling**: Cleans up temporary files and exits safely upon receiving signals like SIGINT or SIGTERM.
+- **Log Level Parameter**: Allows configuring the log level (DEBUG, INFO, WARNING, ERROR) using the `--log-level` argument.

+### New Functions

+- `estimate_h265_size()`: Estimates the file size after conversion to H265.
+- `verify_quality()`: Verifies the quality of the converted file by comparing its duration with the original.
+- `has_valid_subtitles()`: Checks if the file has valid subtitles (srt, subrip, ass, ssa).
+- `backup_file()` and `delete_backup()`: Manage the creation and deletion of backups for original files.
+- `handle_signal()`: Handles signals to clean up temporary files and exit safely.

 ## Additional Scripts